matfish2/vue-tables-2/readme.md

 You can find the main template file under `lib/template.jsx`.
 Copy it to your project and modify to your needs.

-If you want to listen for events, and you are not using `vuex`, require the event bus:
+If you want to listen for events, which require more than child-parent communication, and you are not using `vuex`, require the event bus:

     var bus = require('vue-tables-2/lib/bus');